 Before you even think about bringing your dog over for a cleaning, it’s essential to have all your supplies ready and within arm's reach.
 Fumbling for cotton balls while trying to keep a wiggly pup calm is a recipe for stress.
 Setting up your station beforehand makes the entire process smoother, safer, and much more pleasant for both of you.
 The right tools not only clean effectively but also protect your dog’s delicate ear canals from irritation or injury.
 Think of it as your pre-flight checklist for a successful and gentle ear cleaning session.

-Gather Your Essential Cleaning Supplies
+Your Go-To Cleaning Supplies

 The most important item on your list is a high-quality, veterinarian-approved ear-cleaning solution made specifically for dogs.
 Human products or home remedies can do more harm than good.
 Look for a gentle formula that is free of alcohol, hydrogen peroxide, or other harsh chemicals that can sting or irritate the sensitive skin inside the ear.
 A proper cleaning solution is designed to break down wax and debris without causing discomfort.
 We recommend choosing from a selection of trusted health essentials to ensure you’re using a product that is both safe and effective for your best friend.